Cerner CCL

-Cerner CCL (Cerner Command Language) is the Cerner Corporation fourth-generation programming language, which is expressed in the Cerner Discern Explorer solution.
+Cerner CCL (Cerner Command Language) is the Cerner Corporation fourth-generation programming language, which is expressed in the Cerner Discern Explorer.
 CCL is patterned after the Structured Query Language (SQL).
-All Cerner Millennium health information technology solutions use CCL/Discern Explorer to select from, insert into, update into and delete from a Cerner Millennium database and allows a programmer to fetch data from an Oracle database and display it as the user wants to see.
+All Cerner Millennium health information technology software uses CCL/Discern Explorer to select from, insert into, update into and delete from a Cerner Millennium database and allows a programmer to fetch data from an Oracle database and display it as the user wants to see.
 With features like Record Structure and subroutines it allows a user to get data from a database and manipulate it by storing it in a temporary structure; execute a particular section of the code, if required using a subroutine.

 Complete for CCL (Cerner Command Language) is provided by Cerner Corporation.

 Discern Explorer provides several applications that can be used to create, execute, and analyze ad hoc queries, reports and programs.
 These applications provide flexibility in the skill set needed to build programs and design reports.
 Discern Explorer programs can be written using, VisualExplorer.exe (VE), DiscernVisualDeveloper.exe (DVDev), an operating system command-line editor, or any other text editor.
 ExplorerMenu.exe (EM) is used to execute Discern Explorer programs on demand.
 ExplorerAnalyzer.exe (EA) allows its users to analyze the system resources used by RDBMS queries.